Hanoi to Luang Prabang Bike Tour

 Day 11: Pak Beng

-Today it’s a long full day cycling to Pak Beng.
+Today's ride features some rough, dusty roads, complemented by a shuttle transfer.
 This is one of the most spectacular stretches of long mountain road.
 The road is dotted with small villages and this is a great way to get acquainted with local rural life.
 The dramatic limestone and green rolling hills formations make for great photographic opportunities.
 There will be plenty of opportunities to stop and admire the wonderful scenery.
 The journey passes through beautiful mountain ranges and Hmong hill tribe villages.

 Day 12: Boat to Luang Prabang